How do we know it's legal?

 9) Net rental income.
 If you buy a property through the DST you don’t have to take the rental income.
 Instead, the income can be put back into the DST and invested in Stock, Bonds, Mutual Funds.
 This can lower your tax bracket potentially and you earn interest on the income you would have normally paid Uncle Sam.

-10) At the close of escrow, move funds outside of taxable estate to avoid the 40% estate tax on amounts over $11M single or $22M married couple.
+10) At the close of escrow, move funds outside of the taxable estate to avoid the 40% estate tax on amounts over $11M single or $22M married couple.

 1) Retain the stepped-up basis.
-The 1031 exchange maintains the stepped up basis while the Deferred Sales Trust (DST) does not, however, your heirs can step into your shoes and maintain the DST trust which would maintain the capital gains tax deferral.
+The 1031 exchange maintains the stepped-up basis while the Deferred Sales Trust (DST) does not, however, your heirs can step into your shoes and maintain the DST trust which would maintain the capital gains tax deferral.